Skills assessments: what they are and how to revamp them

 While it’s important to understand how employees feel about their proficiency level in various skills, businesses cannot rely solely on this self-reported information when evaluating workforce capabilities.
 Since one employee may rate their skills proficiency as higher than a colleague who has the same level of expertise, manual reporting is often swayed by biases and inconsistencies.

-Rather than letting these variances impact career development decisions, leading companies are harnessing workforce agility platforms to accurately assess skill levels.
+Rather than letting these variances impact career development decisions, leading companies are harnessing agile workforce operating systems to accurately assess skill levels.
 Since manual reporting isn’t included in the matching process when the systems generate suggestions for projects, gigs, and full-time roles, leaders can feel confident that personal bias isn’t playing a role in aligning employees to opportunities.

 #2.
 Not taking recency into account

 Now that the half-life for technical skills is just 2.5 years, leaders need to factor in how up-to-date an employee’s knowledge is when evaluating their skills.
 A worker who did video editing a decade ago doesn’t have comparable expertise to someone who produces videos now and keeps up with all of the latest editing innovations.
-That’s why workforce agility platforms don’t just look at how long someone practiced a specific skill; they also take into account when they were honing that capability and how much time has passed since.
+That’s agile workforce operating systems don’t just look at how long someone practiced a specific skill; they also take into account when they were honing that capability and how much time has passed since.

 #3.
 Overlooking the opportunity for career coaching conversations